rudylattae/boost-sgi-salvage/README.md

 Mod SGI Salvage
 ===================

-UX tweaks to the SGI Salvage, bonus JS api is unintended
+UX tweaks to the SGI Salvage, bonus JS api is unintended.

 Why?
 -------